mzak2/odin-recipes/README.md

 # odin-recipes
-We will create a somewhat well styled website that functions as a cook book.
+We will create a somewhat well-styled website that functions as a cook book.